-Dust buildup on your air filter can block the airflow, which leads to significant inefficiency.
-Your indoor air quality will also be reduced as some dust will be blown back into the room.
-Therefore, air filter replacement might be the most important thing to take care of during your regular HVAC maintenance.
+Dust buildup on your air filter can block the airflow, leading to inefficiency.
+It will also reduce your indoor air quality as it will blow some dust back into the room.
+Therefore, air filter replacement might be the most important thing to take care of during regular HVAC maintenance.

 2 – Thermostat Updates

 If you are still using a conventional thermostat, it is time to consider upgrading to a digital one.
 A digital thermostat allows you to program a more specific ideal temperature setting.
-If you already have a digital thermostat, you need to make sure it works properly and reaches the temperature you set it to.
-A thermostat that runs well can significantly decrease your monthly bill by preventing your system from overworking.
+If you already have a digital thermostat, you must ensure it works properly and reaches the temperature you set.
+In addition, a good thermostat can significantly decrease your monthly bill by preventing your system from overworking.

 3 – Lubrication

 Lubrication is required on any moving parts on your HVAC system to allow them to run smoothly.
-Friction that occurs between running parts can cause disturbing noises and consume more energy, not to mention that they will be more prone to early breakage.
+Friction between running parts can cause disturbing noises and consume more energy.
+In addition, they will be more prone to early breakage.

 4 – Condensate Drain Examination